Power, peace, order and challenge

 - A sample of academic writing such as an essay, dissertation or presentation submitted previously for formal assessment.
 Please include the name of the higher institution, the year of submission and, if possible, the grade received.
 Should you not have an academic paper to upload, a comparable report or research paper you have produced for business purposes can be submitted.
 Please note that the writing sample provided should be written in English.

-Your application will be reviewed by the Course Director or Academic Director, who will decide whether to make you an offer of a place.
+Your application will be reviewed by PACE Admissions along with the Course Director or Academic Director who will decide whether to make you an offer of a place.

 If you are still unsure which academic level to study, would like an informal discussion on academic matters before making your application, or would like to know more about the admissions process, please use the 'Ask a question' button.